-During the summer time, when the water in the lake warms up, visitors come for bathing and rowing in the lake, while in the winter time it is frozen and the main attraction is for walking and sliding across it.
+During the summer, when the water in the lake warms up, visitors come to swim.
+In winter the lake is frozen and the main attraction is to skate across it.
 This lake is within walking distance from Zabljak, particularly the Hotel Soa.

 Zabljak is the seat of the municipality and with an altitude of 1,456m is the highest town in the Balkans.
-The town is a very attractive destination and is popular all year round.
-It is surrounded by the biggest mountain peaks, Bobotov and Savin kuk, and by Medjed, in whose shadow is the famous Black lake.
-Also, one of the greatest attractions in this area is the Canyon of the Tara River, less than twenty kilometres away to the east.
-In 1991 the Zabljak area was proclaimed an ecological zone.
+It is surrounded by the biggest mountain peaks, Bobotov and Savin kuk, and by Medjed, in whose shadow is the famous Black Lake.
+One of the greatest attractions in this area is the Canyon of the Tara River, less than twenty kilometres away to the east.
+In 1991 the Zabljak area was designated an ecological zone.

-Zabljak also has imposing ski slopes, chair lifts, and many hotels of various categories with a wide range of services, a great number of restaurants and other accommodation.
-The majority of buildings are designed as "mountain cottages" with steep roofs perfectly fitting into the whole mountain environment; sitting at a crackling fireplace, in the unique ethnic ambiance, you will feel the true magic of mountain life.
-Durmitor National Park was declared on the register of UNESCO World Heritage in 1980.
+Zabljak has imposing ski slopes, chair lifts, and many hotels of various categories with a wide range of services and a good choice of restaurants.
+The majority of buildings are designed as "mountain cottages" with steep rooves perfectly fitting into the whole mountain environment; sitting by a crackling fireplace, you'll feel the true magic of mountain life.
+Durmitor National Park was declared a UNESCO World Heritage site in 1980.
 At higher altitudes such as in the Kalica area, there is a "thick snowdrift" where one can ski in summer.
-Fresh air and a large number of sunny days make for ideal conditions for excursions and walks in the natural environment.
+Fresh air and a large number of sunny days make it a perfect place for excursions and walking.

-Culinary specialities in the Zabljak are very rich and diverse; recommended are the famous and widely recognizable Prosciutto and cheese, kastradina (dried mutton), bread, pies, lamb on a spit, lamb boiled in goats milk and grilled trout.
+Culinary specialities in the Zabljak are rich and diverse; recommended are the famous and widely recognizable prosciutto and cheese, kastradina (dried mutton), bread, pies, lamb on a spit, lamb boiled in goats milk and grilled trout.